-Homework and Quiz: A weekly quiz and/or homework will be provided.
-They will be available on Mondays and due Saturdays (midnight).
+Homework and Quiz: A weekly quiz or homework will be provided.
+It will be available in Laulima on Mondays and due on Saturdays (midnight).

-Midterm and Final: There will be one midterm and final exam.
+Midterm and Final: There will be one midterm and the final exam.
 Most of the questions will be in multiple-choice format.
-The exams will be in Laulima.

-Project: Writing an article related to the geology of Hawai'i is required.
-Suggested topics will be given, but students are highly encouraged to find their own topic of interest for this term project.
-It is highly encouraged that your writing will compare the geologic process/event/feature to the Hawaiian explanation (or myth or legend) when possible.
+Project: It will be done in groups, depending on the class size.
+Writing an article related to the geology of Hawai'i is required.
+Suggested topics will be given, but students are encouraged to find their topic of interest for this term project.
+It is highly recommended that your writing compares the geologic process/event/feature to the Hawaiian explanation (or myth or legend) when possible.
 Specific instructions about your project work will be provided later.
-I highly encourage you to write a newspaper or magazine-type article and submit it for publishing.
+I highly encourage you to write a newspaper or magazine-type article and submit it for publishing (school magazine).
+Presentation in the class on a topic is also acceptable.

-Grading: Grading will be based on the following points of distribution
+Grading: Grading will be based on the following points of distribution weekly engagement in Laulima 5% (extra credit)

+Quiz 20%

+Homework 20%

+Midterm exam 20%

-20% Ouiz Homework 20% 20% Midterm exam Project (one) 20% Final exam 20%
+Project (one) 20%

+Final exam 20%